-In the remainder of the introduction, we set up notation for the rest of the article and review some classical results on the representation theory of $\sl$ which we shall need.
 Let $G$ be an algebraic group defined over $\QQ$ and $k\subseteq\CC$ a field; then the group of $k$-rational points will be denoted $G(k)$. \footnote{A concise review of algebraic groups may be found in \cite[sec.
 I.A]{Ke}. } When $k$ is $\RR$ (resp. $\CC$), this will be regarded as a real (resp. complex) Lie group with Lie algebra $\lg$ (resp. $\lg_{\CC}$). \footnote{We will write $\lg_{\QQ}$ for the underlying $\QQ$-vector space, and $\lg_{k}:=\lg_{\QQ}\otimes_{\QQ}k$. } Two examples which play a distinguished role below are the algebraic tori $\UU\subset\mathbb{S}$ inside $GL_{2}$ with $k$-rational points